-In 2022, water temperature conditions within several reaches were elevated slightly above the potential for impacts to Fountain Darter life stages and reproductive success based on literature (Brandt et al. 1993, Bonner et al. 1998, McDonald et al. 2007).
+In 2023, water temperature conditions within several reaches were elevated above the potential for impacts to Fountain Darter life stages and reproductive success based on literature (Brandt et al. 1993, Bonner et al. 1998, McDonald et al. 2007).
 Although spawning success and larval growth show declines in a laboratory setting at temperatures over 27 °C, it is a conservative temperature trigger; the lethal limit (50% mortality) for larval fountain darters is 31.9° C and approximately 3.0° C higher for adults (Brandt et al. 1993, Bonner et al. 1998, McDonald et al. 2007).
-Figures 12 and 13 show water temperature ranges observed in each system over the course of 2022.
+Figures 11 and 12 show water temperature ranges observed in each system over the course of 2023.
 To account for potential additional impacts from elevated water temperatures, a density assignment scale was developed for water temperature specific to the Fountain Darter.
 This scale is presented in Table 11 with the corresponding density statistic increasing per elevated temperature ranges.
 This scale is to be used in combination with the density assignment schedule for remaining occupied habitat percentage (Table 10), with the higher of the two applied to that specific reach when making final calculations of incidental take.
-In the Comal System, the main study reaches did not require adjustment beyond the 25% density statistic.
-In the San Marcos system, the City Park reach exhibited temperatures between 27 to 29 °C (Figure 13) and thus an adjustment to the Median density statistic was applied.
+In the Comal System, the Upper Spring Run Reach exceeded 30 °C resulting in an adjustment to the Mean density statistic; while the Old Channel and New Channel reaches exhibited temperatures between 27 to 29 (Figure 11) requiring an adjustment to the Median density statistic for these respective reaches.
+In the San Marcos system, the City Park reach exhibited temperatures between 27 to 29 °C (Figure 12) and thus an adjustment to the Median density statistic was applied.

-Figure 12.
-Boxplots displaying 2022 Comal System water temperatures at logger stations (data collection timeframe [Month/Day]).
-Water temperature data are based on measurements collected at 4-hour increments.
-Stations include Blieders (BL), Heidelberg (HB), Boonville Near (BVN), Boonville Far (BVF), Landa Lake Upper (LLU), Spring Run 1 (SR1), Spring Run 2 (SR2), Spring Run 3 (SR3), Landa Lake Lower (LLL), New Channel Upstream (NCUS), New Channel Downstream (NCDS), and Other Place (OP).
+Figure 11.
+Boxplots displaying 2023 water temperatures at logger stations (data collection timeframe [Month/Day]).
+Data are based on measurements collected at 4-hour increments.
+Stations include Blieders Creek (BL), Heidelberg (HB), Boonville Near (BVN), Boonville Far (BVF), Landa Lake Upper (LLU), Spring Run 1 (SR1), Spring Run 2 (SR2), Spring Run 3 (SR3), Landa Lake Lower (LLL), New Channel Upstream (NCUS), New Channel Downstream (NCDS), and Other Place (OP).
 The thick horizontal line in each box is the median, x represents the mean, and the upper/lower bounds of each box represents the interquartile range.
 Whiskers represent minimum/maximum values up to 1.5 times the interquartile range, and outliers beyond this are designated with solid black circles.
 The "n" values along the x-axis represent the number of individual temperature measurements in each category.
 The red dashed lines indicate maximum optimal temperatures for Fountain Darter larval (≥25 °C) and egg (≥26 °C) production (McDonald et al. 2007).

-Boxplots displaying 2022 San Marcos system water temperatures at logger stations (data collection timeframe [Month/Day]).
+Boxplots displaying 2023 water temperatures at logger stations (data collection timeframe [Month/Day]).
 Water temperature data are based on measurements collected at 4-hour increments.
-Stations include Spring Lake Deep (SLde), Spring Lake (SL), Chute, Spring Lake Dam (SLD), City Park (CP), Rio Vista Park (RVP), I-35, Thompson's Island Natural Channel (TIN), Thompson's Island Artificial Channel (TIA), and Waste Water Treatment Plant (WWTP).
-The thick horizontal line in each box is the median, x represents the mean, and the upper/lower bounds of each box represents the interquartile range, whiskers represent minimum/maximum values up to 1.5 times the interquartile range, and outliers beyond this are designated with solid black circles.
+Stations include Spring Lake Deep (SLde), Spring Lake (SL), Chute, Spring Lake Dam (SLD), City Park (CP), Rio Vista Park (RVP), I-35, Thompson's Island Natural Channel (TIN), Thompson's Island Artificial Channel (TIA), and Wastewater Treatment Plant (WWTP).
+The thick horizontal line in each box is the median, x represents the mean, and the upper/lower bounds of each box represents the interquartile range.
+Whiskers represent minimum/maximum values up to 1.5 times the interquartile range, and outliers beyond this are designated with solid black circles.
 The "n" values along the x-axis represent the number of individual temperature measurements in each distribution.
 The red dashed lines indicate maximum optimal temperatures for Fountain Darter larval (≥25 °C) and egg (≥26 °C) production (McDonald et al. 2007).